LaSalle County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days or more), the impound lot has the right to sell the vehicle at a lien sale to recover their costs.
-You will lose ownership of your vehicle if this happens.
+In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
+This means they can sell your vehicle to the highest bidder.
+Do everything you can to avoid this situation.

 If You Can't Afford the Fees